Governor-General of Ceylon: Discretionary powers

 The governor-general had the discretionary powers to appoint the prime minister, dissolve parliament and dismissal of a government that refuses to resign.
-The governor-general administers the oath of office of ministers and parliamentary sectaries.
+The governor-general administers the oath of office of ministers and parliamentary secretaries.
 It is to the governor-general they would tender their resignations too.

 Constitutional role

 The governor-general represented the monarch on ceremonial occasions such as the opening of Parliament, the presentation of honours and military parades.
 Under the Constitution, he was given authority to act in some matters, for example in appointing and disciplining officers of the civil service, in proroguing Parliament and so on, but only in a few cases was he empowered to act entirely on his own discretion.

-Governor-General's Staff
+Governor-general's staff

-The Governor-General had a permanent staff that was based at the Queen's House to assist in execution of his duties.
+The governor-general had a permanent staff that was based at the Queen's House to assist in execution of his duties.